Answer First

 Constitution Article 149: Dual Nationality

-"Dual or multiple nationality may be admitted by international treaty or by reciprocity of constitutional rank among the States."
+"Multiple nationality may be admitted through an international treaty establishing reciprocity of constitutional rank between the state of origin and the state of adoption."

 Countries WITH Treaties

-- 🇮🇹 Italy - Sometimes cited, status unclear
+- Italy: Sometimes cited, status unclear · Full guide

 Countries WITHOUT Treaties